glynnk/infra-modules/README.md

 # infra-modules
 Need a quick development k8s cluster that's not going to break the bank?

-This is Terraform specification for a Kubernetes based Infrastructure Specification.
+This is Terraform specification for provisioning Kubernetes based Infrastructure.

 The target hosting service is DigitalOcean.